 Father Hennepin and the Great Spirit

 This concludes a third in the series of poems, based on the poet's journey to Niagara Falls.
-Parts 1 & 2 can be found here.
+Read parts 1 & 2 & 3 here.

 Father Hennepin stood on the bank of the river